Seravo/wordpress/README.md

 ## The Layout

-The root of this repository equals the contents of the directory ```/data/wordpress``` in the WP-palvelu.fi instance.
+The root of this repository equals the contents of the directory ```/data/wordpress``` in the Seravo.com instance.

 ```
 ├── config.yml # See about Configuration above